Two years after Dobbs, Americans tilt toward abortion rights – with limits

 Two years after the United States Supreme Court overturned Roe v.
 Wade, more Americans support abortion rights, according to recent surveys.

-In Gallup polling over half of Americans, 54%, now identify as "pro-choice."
-That number had only edged above 50% once in the two decades prior to the court's 2022 decision on Dobbs v.
+In Gallup polling, more than half of Americans, 54%, now identify as "pro-choice."
+That number had only edged above 50% once in the two decades before the court's 2022 decision on Dobbs v.
 Jackson Women's Health Organization.

-That ruling, leaked in May of 2022 and made official June, upended the country’s abortion landscape by returning abortion regulation to the states.
+That ruling, leaked in May of 2022 and made official in June, upended the country’s abortion landscape by returning abortion regulation to the states.
 The end of a constitutionally protected right to abortion accentuated political divides – seen in a subsequent flurry of state lawmaking.

 Why We Wrote This